-Allocation of scenes to talkers to each listening panelThe following table assumes that test Categories correspond to different talker pairs.
-Each of the sentence pairs uttered by a certain talker pair is encoded using a different scene.
+The following table lists the test Categories corresponding to different talker pairs.
+Each of the sentence pairs uttered by a certain talker pair is associated to different scenes.
 To balance the test, listeners of each panel listen to all talker pairs, and all scenes are covered in each panel.